hikium/mxups/README.md

 > It is strongly recommended that these functions are only called upon user action, such as when the user clicks a button. **Do not use MXUPS functions programmatically.**

+> MXUPS automatically excludes keys with the `_` prefix.
+Applications can use the `_` prefix to store data that is not meant to be exported.

 ## API Examples

 The following examples assume you're using React.
 However MXUPS also works (well) in other frameworks and in vanilla JavaScript.